Tunnelbliick/osu-verify/README.md

 # osu-verify

-a simple discord bot to verify you own said osu account to allow access etc to servers.
+a simple discord bot using osu oauth to verify you own said osu account to allow access etc to servers.